WillYallop/LucidCore/README.md

-# CMS CORE
+# Lucid - LucidCORE
 > Still In Development

-CMS Core is a dependency of WillPress (WIP name...), that controls the core functionality of the CMS.
+LucidCORE is a dependency of Lucid, that controls the core functionality.
 It does everything from handling statically generating the site, to validation and optimising media.

-This CMS Core is tightly coupled to the CMS, and does not contain features such as the: API, the CMS site itself and more.
-It has been created as a seperate repository to make the WillPress CMS easier to maintain and update.
+LucidCORE is tightly coupled to Lucid, and does not contain features such as the: API, the CMS site itself and more.
+It has been created as a seperate repository to make the Lucid easier to maintain and update.

 **Important information:**
 - [Getting Started](#getting-started)